Threshold Of The Wild Hunt by Joel Tagert | Art by Nick Flook

 It was then, lying in the dirt, she saw the doorway.
 The hounds came to sniff and to rend her flesh, but even this did not alter her unblinking stare, her eternal fixation.
 Ancient stone steps led the way up the ferny hill.
 Its frame was filled with brilliant blue, the sky or ocean of another world, another life.
 Exhaling, she crossed the threshold.

-Joel Tagert is a fiction writer and artist, the author of A Bonfire in the Belly of the Beast and INFERENCE, and a longtime Zen practitioner living in Denver, Colorado.
-He is also currently the office manager for the Zen Center of Denver and the editorial proofreader for Westword.
+Joel Tagert is a fiction writer and artist and the author of A Bonfire in the Belly of the Beast and INFERENCE.
+He is also currently the resident manager and chef for Rocky Mountain Ecodharma Retreat Center near Ward, CO.

 Nick Flook aka Flooko is “the O.G astronaut painter” and takes his fans on adventures through original acrylic paintings and animations.
 This Toronto-based artist specializes in surrealism, space-themed work and impressionistic city and landscapes.
 See more of his work on his site and follow him on Instagram for more work.